Hermes (footballer, born 1974)

-Hermes Neves Soares, nicknamed Hermes (born 19 September 1974) is a Brazilian football manager and former player who played as a midfielder.
-He is currently in charge of I liga club Arka Gdynia.
+Hermes Neves Soares, nicknamed Hermes (born 19 September 1974) is a Brazilian professional football manager and former player who played as a midfielder.
+He was most recently in charge of Polish III liga club Unia Swarzędz.

-Career
+Club career

 Hermes previously played for Bahia in the Campeonato Brasileiro.

-National team
+International career

 He was a member of Brazil national under-20 football team, which won the World Youth Cup in 1993.